psy0rz/zfs_autobackup/README.md

 ## Backuping up a proxmox cluster with HA replication

-Due to the nature of proxmox we had to make a few enhancements to zfs_autobackup.
-This will probably also benefit other systems that use their own replication in combination with zfs_autobackup.
+Due to the nature of proxmox we had to make a few enhancements to zfs-autobackup.
+This will probably also benefit other systems that use their own replication in combination with zfs-autobackup.

 All data under rpool/data can be on multiple nodes of the cluster.
 The naming of those filesystem is unique over the whole cluster.
 Because of this we should backup rpool/data of all nodes to the same destination.
 This way we wont have duplicate backups of the filesystems that are replicated.
-Because of various options, you can even migrate hosts and zfs_autobackup will be fine. (and it will get the next backup from the new node automaticly)
+Because of various options, you can even migrate hosts and zfs-autobackup will be fine. (and it will get the next backup from the new node automaticly)

 In the example below we have 3 nodes, named h4, h5 and h6.